lukecarbis/digging-for-fire/content/posts/armchair-podcasting.md

 Social chemistry comes from mutual trust, respect, friendship, and experience.
 It also comes from your environment.

 More often than not, [my podcasts](https://prettygood.fm) are recorded over video chat, or even [asynchronously](https://diggingforfire.blog/posts/turn-based-podcasting/).
-But Pirate School has a different kind of magic.
+But the [Pirate School](https://pirateschool.fm) podcast has a different kind of magic.

 Talia and I record it on the couch.
 There's something about sitting on a lounge, arms spread, feet curled up, cushions, that makes for a much more conversational tone.
 It's fun, it's very easy (when would we ever find time to sit together in a podcasting studio?), and we're close at hand if the baby wakes up while we're recording.